BP to be sued in UK by families of Algerian gas plant attack victims

 “Our clients have now commenced court proceedings to help them secure the justice they seek following the deaths of Carlos and Sebastian,” said Clive Garner, leading the case at law firm Irwin Mitchell on behalf of the families of BP employees Carlos Estrada Valencia, 44, and Sebastian John, 26, who were both killed during the attack.

-In February last year an inquest criticised BP and its joint venture partners over security at the plant, where armed guards meant to protect the facility were stationed 1 kilometre away from the site and the entrance gates to the accommodation compound were found to have been left open.
+In February last year an inquest criticized BP and its joint venture partners over security at the plant, where armed guards meant to protect the facility were stationed 1 kilometer away from the site and the entrance gates to the accommodation compound were found to have been left open.

 BP said several of its entities are facing similar civil claims in the Texas state court that were brought by individuals injured in the incident and some families of workers killed.